teijiIshida/Vulcan/README.md

 # Vulcan

-Vulcan is a simple app to configure JavPlayer batch files and more.
+Vulcan is a simple app to configure JavPlayer files.

 This app is just a GUI.
 It does not have any super-resolution or denoising functionality.
-To use super-resolution and denoising, you’ll need JavPlayer, TVAI, and TG-Plus.
+To use super-resolution and denoising, you’ll need JavPlayer, TVAI, TG-Plus, and Vapoursynth.

 <div align="center">
   <br>